KellyEgesa/football-app-4/README.md

 # FOOTBALL APP

-#### A REFERENCE ANDROID APPLICATION THAT SHOWS INFORMATION ABOUT THE BIG SIX FOOTBALL LEAGUES
+#### A REFERENCE ANDROID APPLICATION THAT SHOWS INFORMATION ABOUT THE BIG FOOTBALL LEAGUES

 #### By **Bartholomew Kelly Egesa**

 ## Description

 A user can see all the leagues
-A user can the league table.
+A user can see the league table.

 ## Behavior Driven Development